Deviance (sociology): Control theory

 Containment theory is considered by researchers such as Walter C. Reckless to be part of the control theory because it also revolves around the thoughts that stop individuals from engaging in crime.
 Reckless studied the unfinished approaches meant to explain the reasoning behind delinquency and crime.
 He recognized that societal disorganization is included in the study of delinquency and crime under social deviance, leading him to claim that the majority of those who live in unstable areas tend not to have criminal tendencies in comparison those who live in middle-class areas.
 This claim opens up more possible approaches to social disorganization, and proves that the already implemented theories are in need or a deeper connection to further explore ideas of crime and delinquency.
 These observations brought Reckless to ask questions such as, "Why do some persons break through the tottering (social) controls and others do not?
 Why do rare cases in well-integrated society break through the lines of strong controls?"
 Reckless asserted that the intercommunication between self-control and social controls are partly responsible for the development of delinquent thoughts.
-Social disorganization was not related to a particular environment, but instead was involved in the deterioration of an individuals social controls.
+Social disorganization was not related to a particular environment, but instead was involved in the deterioration of an individual's social controls.
 The containment theory is the idea that everyone possesses mental and social safeguards which protect the individual from committing acts of deviancy.
 Containment depends on the individuals ability to separate inner and outer controls for normative behavior.